Last Revised: July 3, 2020

 Grad Student Well-Being

 Face Coverings: As stay-at-home orders are lifted and Texas begins a phased approach to re-opening some businesses, note that the Centers for Disease Control and Prevention (CDC) recommends the use of cloth face coverings in public settings, including in any situation where social distancing measures and other hygiene practices are difficult to maintain (e.g., grocery stores, pharmacies, campus buildings), and especially in areas of significant community-based transmission.
 As of June 15, face coverings are required on campus.

-If you or someone you know is experiencing a mental health crisis or is at risk of suicide, emergency help is available through CAPS.
 If you or anyone you know is in an unstable or threatening situation or just needs a wellness check-in, submit a "tell somebody" report through the Offices of the Dean of Student Life.

 Community Guidelines: Stay up-to-date with the latest guidance from College Station, Bryan, Brazos County, and the State of Texas.

 Financial Information and Assistance

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act established the Higher Education Emergency Relief Fund (HEERF).
 This fund provides emergency financial aid grants to be made directly to students to assist with disruptions to education as a result of the COVID-19 pandemic.
 For details regarding who qualifies, how to apply, and current data as of Friday, May 15th, please visit http://financialaid.tamu.edu/COVID.